 From Amsterdam, you can catch a train to Den Helder.
 From the train station, bus number 28 goes to the Teso ferry port (veerhaven), this bus is free of charge.
 The bus should line up with the ferry and mine did, although it was cutting it close.
-I’m one of those people who arrive 4 hours early at the airport so you can imagine I was sweating like a pig in the 14-degree weather when the bus driver failed to leave on time to the ferry port.
-I arrived 6 minutes before departure and after scanning my ticket (2.50 return, bought online) I walked straight on to the ferry.
+I’m one of those people who arrives 4 hours early at the airport so you can imagine I was sweating like a pig in the 14-degree weather when the bus driver failed to leave on time for the ferry port.
+I arrived 6 minutes before departure and after scanning my ticket (2.50 return, bought online) I walked straight onto the ferry.
 The ferry is quick and nice.
-There is a cafeteria on-board, loads of seating, and an outdoor area.
-It takes about 20 minutes with 10 minutes unloading.
+There is a cafeteria on board, loads of seating and an outdoor area.
+It takes about 20 minutes with 10 minutes of unloading.
 Once on Texel, depending on where you want to go, you can take bus 33 (which stops in Den Burg and De Koog only) or the Texel Hopper (which stops everywhere else but you need to reserve it an hour in advance) the Texel Hopper is 3 euros and so is bus 33.
 You can’t pay with cash, only by card on the bus.
-For the Texel Hopper, you can buy tickets online or in-person in the VVV Texel and probably other locations but I don’t know what they are.
-If you have a discount on your public transport OV it doesn’t count on Texel for some reason.
+For the Texel Hopper you can buy tickets online or in person in the VVV Texel and probably other locations but I don’t know what they are.
+If you have a discount on your public transport (OV Chip card) it doesn’t count on Texel for some reason.
 So the 6-minute bus ride to Den Burg from the ferry, therefore, cost me 3 euros.
 I was not impressed.
 What did impress me was the dog situation on the island.
 It was a proper 10/10 for the number of doggies.

 The dunes were by far the best part.
 You can’t ride your bike in them since it is only walking paths but the bike path weaves through the outer dunes and alongside them.
 You can park your bike and walk over the dunes to viewpoints like De Slufter.